 Bob Marley converted to Rastafarianism in the 1960s, enraptured by both the Pan-African message of his hero Garvey and the story of Ethiopian regent and emperor Haile Selassie I, the latter revered as the messiah in Rastafarian culture.
 Marley’s music was first modeled after American pop and soul styles, becoming increasingly militant as he grew into his faith.
 His last studio outing with the Wailers, “Uprising,” is considered his most-religious work and spawned the hit song “Could You Be Loved.”

 Marley had several children with various women.
 His oldest son, Ziggy, is an accomplished musician himself as the front man for his Melody Makers band with brothers Stephen and sisters Sharon and Cedella.

 Marley’s youngest son, Damian “Junior Gong,” has enjoyed success as a “deejay” (dancehall rapper) and vocalist under the tutelage of older brother Stephen.
 Other members of the Marley clan have dabbled in music and have deep investments in their father’s legacy and image.

 Marley’s hypnotic voice and poignant lyrics still resonate within the hearts and minds of reggae fans the world over.
-Marley has the distinction of being the most-universally loved reggae artists of all times, with some fans saying their only exposure to reggae music came by way of Bob Marley.
+Marley has the distinction of being the most universally loved reggae artist of all time, with some fans saying their only exposure to reggae music came by way of Bob Marley.
 While his children may have captured their father’s honeyed vocals and potency at times, there has never been an artist like Bob Marley since.

 Happy Birthday to you, Bob Marley!